Jenny L Davis

 Jenny L. Davis is a citizen of the Chickasaw Nation and an Assistant Professor of Anthropology at the University of Illinois, Urbana-Champaign where she is the director of the Native American and Indigenous Languages (NAIL) Lab and an affiliate faculty of American Indian Studies and Gender & Women’s Studies.
 She earned her PhD in Linguistics at University of Colorado, Boulder in 2013.
 She was the 2010-2011 Henry Roe Cloud Fellow in American Indian Studies at Yale University, and a 2013-2014 Lyman T. Johnson Postdoctoral Fellow in Linguistics at the University of Kentucky.
 Her research focuses on contemporary Indigenous language(s) and identity, with dual focuses on Indigenous language revitalization and Indigenous gender and sexuality.

-Her book, Talking Indian: Identity and Language Revitalization in the Chickasaw Renaissance (in press, University of Arizona Press) and additional publications focus on Chickasaw language revitalization (Language and Communication, 2016 and The Changing World Religion Map, 2015).
-In addition, she has published in a number of topics and fields, including gendered representations in Breton language revitalization media (Gender & Language, 2012); the discourses about language endangerment in media (Language Documentation & Description, forthcoming); the role of postcolonial theory and Indigenous methodologies in researching language, gender, and sexuality (Oxford Handbook of Language and Sexuality, forthcoming); and language, Indigeneity, and gender/sexuality in Two Spirit identity (Queer Excursions, 2014).
+Her book, Talking Indian: Identity and Language Revitalization in the Chickasaw Renaissance (2018, University of Arizona Press) and additional publications focus on Chickasaw language revitalization (Language and Communication, 2016 and The Changing World Religion Map, 2015).
+In addition, she has published in a number of topics and fields, including gendered representations in Breton language revitalization media (Gender & Language, 2012); the discourses about language endangerment in media (Language Documentation & Description, 2017); the role of postcolonial theory and Indigenous methodologies in researching language, gender, and sexuality (Oxford Handbook of Language and Sexuality, forthcoming); and language, Indigeneity, and gender/sexuality in Two Spirit identity (Queer Excursions, 2014).
 Her 2014 co-edited volume from Oxford University Press, Queer Excursions: Retheorizing Binaries in Language, Gender, and Sexuality, was awarded the Ruth Benedict Book Prize from the Association for Queer Anthropology and the American Anthropological Association.

 Specializations / Research Interest(s)